🌲 Front Range Plant FinderPlant finder

 Aegopodium podagraria

 Bishop's weed / goutweed (Aegopodium podagraria) is a groundcover suited to the Colorado Front Range.
-It matures to about 8–14 in tall and 12–60 in wide, needs medium water, and prefers part to shade.
+It matures to about 8–14 in tall and 12–60 in wide, needs medium water, and prefers partial shade to dappled sun to deep shade.
 DO NOT PLANT.
-Bishop's weed is a horticultural mistake — once in your beds, you'll never get it out.
+Bishop's weed is a horticultural mistake, once in your beds, you'll never get it out.

 medium water8–14 in tall and 12–60 in wideInvasive in Colorado